bgrubb83/flickr-photo-stream/README.md

 - Fully respnonsive (the number of columns drops from 4 to 2 on smaller screen sizes).
 - Infinite scrolling to fetch more results (a maximum of 50 results are returned with each fetch).
 - lazy loading of images for increased performance, so that images won't render unless they are actually visible on the screen.
+- Safe searching, using both the `safe_search` property on the API request, and also adding a mandatory `safe` tag to every request (without the `safe` tag the API was still returning some questionable results which I'm not convinced were very safe).
+This does however greatly limit the number of results returned.
+This is because the only way to ensure that the mandatory `safe` tag is added is to set `tag_mode` to `all` on the request, meaning that the API must return only photos which contain all of the tags submitted.
+This means that if the user searches for the tags `boat` and `sea` in a search, the actual API request will ask for only pictures containing the tags `boat` and `sea` and `safe`.
+- Regex checks on the user-inputted search strings, so that tags can be delimited by spaces, commas, dashes, etc.
 - Stripping of any HTML content contained within photo descriptions, which was causing some rendering issues.

 ## Considerations